Delay-minimizing capacity allocation in an infinite server queueing system: System stability

 \section{System stability}

-In an infinite-server system with infinite capacity, as in the homogeneous server GI/M/$\infty$ model, the system is always stable.
-Normally a queueing system with finite capacity is stable if $\rho<1$, in the sense that the number of customers in the system does not explode (and the underlying embedded Markov process is positive recurrent).
+In an infinite-server system with infinite capacity, as the homogeneous server GI/M/$\infty$ model, the system is always stable.
+In many queueing systems with finite capacity the queue-length process is stable if $\rho<1$, in the sense that the number of customers in the system does not explode (and the underlying embedded Markov process is positive recurrent).
 However this is not sufficient for our model because the service allocation may cause the effective arrival rate to a subset of the system to exceed its service capacity.
 For example if the arrival process is Poisson then $p_1=L_0(\mu_1)=\frac{\lambda}{\lambda+\mu_1}$, further if $\mu_1=\mu-\epsilon$ then the effective arrival rate to the system excluding server $1$ is $\lambda p_1=\lambda\frac{\lambda}{\lambda+\mu-\epsilon}$, which is larger than $\epsilon$ when $\epsilon$ is chosen small enough.

-This paper does not directly address the issue of positive recurrence of the underlying process, $\mathbf{X}$ at arrival times, which seems to require a different approach than the blocking probability and delay computations employed here.
+This paper does not directly address the issue of positive recurrence of the process $\mathbf{X}$ at arrival times, which seems to require a different approach than the blocking probability and delay computations employed here.
 Rather, we define two different levels of stability: the first simply states that all subsystems have a greater capacity than their effective arrival rate, and the second is finite expected delay - a condition that may not hold even if the underlying process is positive recurrent.